-All bullying, including prejudice-based and discriminatory incidents are recorded on SIMs (Schools Information Management System) and a more detailed account and chronology of events are kept in the anti-bullying log (Appendix 1).
+All bullying, including prejudice-based and discriminatory incidents are recorded on the appropriate form eg the child on child abuse form found in the staffroom (Appendix 1).
 These are filed under the name of the perpetrator.
-The log is kept in the Headteacher's office.
+The records are locked in the Headteacher's office in a file.